 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being through him, and without him not one thing came into being.
 What has come into being in him was life, and the life was the light of all people.
 The light shines in the darkness, and the darkness did not overcome it.
 (John 1:1-5)

 What does it look like to believe in Jesus?
 I think we catch glimpses of him, often through the lives of other people.
 For most of us faith is more often caught than taught.
-And we don’t recognize him at first; sometimes we don’t recognize him at all.
+We don’t recognize him at first; and sometimes we don’t recognize him at all.
 But other times, somehow we hear him call our name.
-And in that moment, we feel his presence and love.
+In that moment, we feel his presence and love.

 Believing in him is also like leaning into thin air, trusting that a rope will hold.
 It involves letting go.
 When I imagine what it will be like to die, I think of leaning back, letting go, and trusting that God will be there to catch me.
 Believing in Jesus now involves practicing, in small ways, leaning back and letting go as I live.
 Believing in Jesus also involves accepting change.
 To believe in resurrection is to trust that we can have another chance, a fresh start.
 In Jesus we can start again.
 More than that, to believe in Jesus is to trust that no matter how bad things get, no matter how stark the failure or disappointment or grief, God can raise new life in us, which gives us courage to face the greatest surrender and loss that awaits us all when we take our final breath.